lynjeem/ocean-ml/session-10-31/session-10-31.md

 Start by importing the file ssh_1572470095877 as a dataset object and creating variables with the lat, lon, and adt.
 Then, with a partner, discuss what the next steps are.
 (10 minutes)

-Now, we will discuss as a group and map out an aproach
+Now, we will discuss as a group and map out an aproach.

 Finally, you and your partner have the rest of the session to code the approach you choose.
 At the end, run `print(BATS_adt.shape)`
 You should get (1, 78, 25).